aws-observability/observability-best-practices/docs/en/guides/operational/adot-at-scale/operating-adot-collector.md

 You can solve the out of order sample error in this particular setup in a couple of ways:

-Use a sticky load balancer to direct requests from a particular source to go to the same target based on IP address.
+* Use a sticky load balancer to direct requests from a particular source to go to the same target based on IP address.

 Refer to the [link here](https://aws.amazon.com/premiumsupport/knowledge-center/elb-route-requests-with-source-ip-alb/) for additional details:

-As an alternate option, you can add an external label in the Gateway Collectors to distinguish the metric series so Amazon Managed Service for Prometheus considers these metrics are individual metric series and are not from the same.
+* As an alternate option, you can add an external label in the Gateway Collectors to distinguish the metric series so Amazon Managed Service for Prometheus considers these metrics are individual metric series and are not from the same.

 !!! warning
     Using this solution can will result in multiplying the metric series in proportion to the Gateway Collectors in the setup.
 This is might mean that you can overrun some limits such as [`Active time series limits`](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP_quotas.html)

+#### Open Agent Management Protocol (OpAMP)

+OpAMP is a client/server protocol that supports communication over HTTP and over WebSockets.
+OpAMP is implemented in the OTel Collector and hence the OTel Collector can be used as a server as part of the control plane to manage other agents that support OpAMP, like the OTel Collector itself.
+The "manage" portion here involves being able to update configurations for collectors, monitoring health or even upgrading the Collectors.

+The details of this protocol is well [documented in the upstream OpenTelemetry website.](https://opentelemetry.io/docs/collector/management/)